gitlabhq/gitlabhq/doc/ci/interactive_web_terminal/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ce/issues/50144) in GitLab 11.3.

 Interactive web terminals give the user access to a terminal in GitLab for running one-off commands for their CI pipeline.
+Since this is giving the user shell access to the environment where [GitLab Runner](https://docs.gitlab.com/runner/) is deployed, some [security precautions](../../administration/integration/terminal.md#security) were taken to protect the users.

 NOTE: **Note:**
 GitLab.com does not support interactive web terminal at the moment – neither